SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/tutorial-share-data-between-web-parts-global-variable.md

+---
+title: Share Data Between Web Parts Using a Global Variable (Tutorial) ms.date: 09/25/2017 ms.prod: sharepoint
+---

 # Share Data Between Web Parts Using a Global Variable (Tutorial)

 > Note: This article has not yet been verified with the SPFx GA version, so you might have challenges making this work as described using the latest release.

 When building client-side web parts, loading data once and reusing it across different web parts will help improve the performance of your pages and decrease the load on your network.
 This tutorial illustrates step-by-step how to share data between web parts using a global variable.

-> **Note:** Before following the steps in this article, be sure to [set up your SharePoint client-side web part development environment](../../set-up-your-development-environment).
+> **Note:** Before following the steps in this article, be sure to [set up your SharePoint client-side web part development environment](../../set-up-your-development-environment.md).

 ## Prepare the Project